Welcome to the

 * From Day 1 we've been taunting you with this question (yes of course it was a joke!).
 In 1998 someone actually did something about it.
 This is Noah Roderick, a U.S. citizen and fan right from the early days of this web site (I'm sure he's all grown up now and regretting this - write to us Noah and let us know!).
 He's holding a T-Shirt whose graphic might seem somewhat familiar.
 The reverse (front) side is what you can see him wearing.
 It's an Australian flag with the classic words:

 Join me now for Adventure Bound."

 He sent the very shirt he's holding to Shortbread for his birthday in March 1998.
 If you too think that being adorned with Alby could be part of your statement to the world, you could try to track him down.
-No guarantees of success, though, since he is now presumably a thirty-something with a wife and kids.
+No guarantees of success, though, since he is now presumably a thirty-or-forty-something with a wife and adult kids.